Revolutionizing Future Connectivity: A Contemporary Survey on AI-empowered Satellite-based Non-Terrestrial Networks in 6G: AI and Its Relevance to NTN Challenges

-Depending on how an algorithm is being trained and on the basis of the availability of the output for training, ML paradigms can be classified mainly into three categories: Supervised Learning (SL), Unsupervised Learning (UL), and Reinforcement Learning (RL).
-A short overview of different types of ML approaches is shown in Figure \ref{fig:ml-types}.
+Depending on how an algorithm is being trained and on the basis of the availability of the output for training, learning approaches can be classified mainly into three categories: Supervised Learning (SL), Unsupervised Learning (UL), and Reinforcement Learning (RL).
+A short overview of different types of learning approaches is shown in Figure \ref{fig:ml-types}.
 These approaches are discussed below: